auth0/docs/articles/link-accounts/index.md

 ### Automatic account linking

-**Auth0 does not support automatic linking**, per se.
-However, you can implement automatic linking by setting up a [Rule](/rules) that will link accounts with the same e-mail address.
+You can implement automatic linking by setting up a [Rule](/rules) that will link accounts with the same e-mail address.

-The rule is an example of linking accounts in server-side code using the Auth0 Management API [Link a user account endpoint](/api/v2#!/Users/post_identities) where you have both the primary and secondary user ids and an [Management API v2 token](/api/v2/tokens) with `update:users` scope.
+The rule is an example of linking accounts in server-side code using the Auth0 Management API [Link a user account endpoint](/api/v2#!/Users/post_identities) where you have both the primary and secondary user IDs and an [Management API Access Token](/api/v2/tokens) with `update:users` scope.

 Note, that if the primary account changes during the authorization transaction (for example, the account the user has logged in with, becomes a secondary account to some other primary account), you could get an error in the Authorization Code flow or an `id_token` with the wrong `sub` claim in the token flow.
 To avoid this, set `context.primaryUser = 'auth0|user123'` in the rule after account linking.
 This will tell the authorization server to use the user with id `auth0|user123` for the rest of the flow.